-A qualifying relative is a U.S citizen or permanent resident spouse or parent of the immigrant who seeks a family unity waiver to re-enter the United States after their consular processing interview abroad.
+A qualifying relative is a specific United States citizen or permanent resident relative of the immigrant who seeks a family unity waiver to re-enter the United States after their consular processing interview abroad.

 To qualify for family unity waiver, immigration officers review whether qualifying relatives will suffer an extreme hardship if their immigrant relative is not allowed to legally return to the U.S.

 If the government does not find extreme hardship to the specified family members, the immigrant’s waiver application will be denied.